tisho/Switch.framerfx/README.md

 # Latest Release

+3/24/2020

+-   FIX: Fixed an issue that kept layers visible during an auto-animate transition, even when they were hidden from the layers panel in the target state (thanks @davidhoeller).
+-   FIX: Fixed text and graphic layers flickering on first render, and significantly reduced flickering between text/graphics that stayed the same between states (thanks @Benjamin Frenzel).

 3/23/2020

 -   NEW: Added two new triggers: Double Tap and Long Press, paving the way for more gestures.